 There’s still one more thing a Live Chat will influence on eCommerce: the upselling and cross-selling strategies.

 Yes, they can be performed via Live Chat as well.
 Surely you remember the experience of buying something online when suggestions start showing up after you click a product.
-Usually, there’s a session on the bottom of the page saying something like “here are some similar products you might be interested in…”
+Usually, there’s a session on the bottom of the page saying, “here are some similar products you might be interested in…”

 Seeing that real-time data collection is possible through a Live Chat solution too, and the marketing and sales teams can use that to their benefit.
 When they see someone adding an item to the cart, they can appear in the corner of the screen with a message showing something similar or complementary to the product in the cart.

-The fact is, even if the consumer doesn’t use the Live Chat right away – or at all – when they see it is available, they are already more inclined to buy from that brand.
+Even if the consumer doesn’t use the Live Chat right away – or at all – when they see it is available, they are already more inclined to buy from that brand.
 That’s one more reason it can have an impact on eCommerce.
-If you work with Live Chat, it means they have easy access to ask questions, make complaints, and just keep in touch for whatever reason they might need after acquiring a product.
+If you work with Live Chat, it means they have easy access to ask questions, make complaints, and just keep in touch for whatever reason they need after acquiring a product.

 Does Live Chat increase conversions?

-This research has found that one simple message can make a visitor 50% more inclined to becoming a customer, while a 6 message-chat makes them 250% more likely to become a customer.
+This research has found that one simple message can make a visitor 50% more inclined to become a customer, while a 6 message-chat makes them 250% more likely to become a customer.